kjnh10/ExcelLikeVim/README.md

 ![3](./doc/img/install3.png)
 ![4](./doc/img/install4.png)

-# What can you do with Vimx ?
+# What can you do with ExcelLikeVim ?
 These extensions do a wonderful job of adding Vim-like keybindings to Excel.

 ## Lists of features